LLNL/blt/docs/unit_testing.rst

 ============

 BLT has a built-in copy of the
-`Google Test framework (gtest) <https://github.com/google/googletest>`_ for C and C++ unit tests and the `Fortran Unit Test Framework (FRUIT) <https://sourceforge.net/projects/fortranxunit/>`_ for Fortran unit tests.
+`Google Test framework (gtest) <https://github.com/google/googletest>`_ for C and C++ unit tests and the
+`Fortran Unit Test Framework (FRUIT) <https://sourceforge.net/projects/fortranxunit/>`_ for Fortran unit tests.

-Each gtest or FRUIT file may contain multiple tests and is compiled into its own executable that can be run directly or as a ``make`` target.
+Each Google Test or FRUIT file may contain multiple tests and is compiled into its own executable that can be run directly or as a ``make`` target.

 In this section, we give a brief overview of GTest and discuss how to add unit tests using the ``blt_add_test`` macro.

 Configuring tests within BLT
 ----------------------------

 Unit testing in BLT is controlled by the ``ENABLE_TESTS`` cmake option and is on by default.

 For additional configuration granularity, BLT provides configuration options for the individual built-in unit testing libraries.
 The following additional options are available when ``ENABLE_TESTS`` is on:

 ``ENABLE_GTEST``
   Option to enable gtest (default: ``ON``).